awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

   If the message contains non framed data, then this value is 1.
 - Content Length: TODO

-If [max body length](#max-body-length) is specified on input and the input message contains a [message body frame](#message-body.md#framed-data) with an encrypted content length greater than this value, Decrypt MUST not perform the decryption algorithm on that message body frame and MUST fail.
+If [max body length](#max-body-length) is specified on input and the input message is [framed data](../data-format/message-body.md#framed-data) with [frame length](../data-format/message-header.md#frame-length) greater than this value, Decrypt MUST not perform the decryption algorithm on the message body and MUST fail.
-If [max body length](#max-body-length) is specified on input and the input message is unframed and has a [encrypted content length](#message-body.md#encrypted-content-length) greater than this value, Decrypt MUST not decrypt the message and MUST fail.
+If [max body length](#max-body-length) is specified on input and the input message is [unframed data](../data-format/message-body.md#non-framed-data) and has a [encrypted content length](../data-format/message-body.md#encrypted-content-length) greater than this value, Decrypt MUST not decrypt the message and MUST fail.

 If the algorithm suite has a signature algorithm, decrypt MUST verify the message footer using the specified signature algorithm,